seancarroll/kadds/README.md

 Similarly, we'll want to support slowly changing data (SCD) aka type 2 tables where which require updating existing rows to mark previous values of keys as old, and the inserting the new rows as the latest values.
 The nice thing about Delta Lake is that it has merge functionality as a first class citizen.

+Apache Pulsar will allow offloading to bucket based off namespace (https://github.com/apache/pulsar/pull/4739/files).
+Need to take a closer look at the specifics to see if it matches what we need.
+I should also look at writing a custom offloader that uses Delta Lake.

 Pulsar IO looks good and looks similar to kafka connect.
 This is something that we'll need as well.